“To cover my script, or not to cover my script?”

 So if it’s page after page of super-specific details you’re after, screenplay coverage is probably not the service you’re after.
 But then again, no script consultant or script notes are going to provide said 25-page instructional manual on how to rewrite your script either.

-But the bottom line is this: if you just need to know what components of your script aren’t working and what to do about them, without an exhaustive line-by-line itemization of everything that’s wrong in your script, down to the last typo, script coverage is not only a great option, but it’s often all you really need to get you started down the right path towards a strong rewrite.
+But the bottom line is this: if you just need to know what components of your script aren’t working and what to do about them, without an exhaustive line-by-line itemization of everything that’s wrong in your script, down to the last typo, screenplay coverage is not only a great option, but it’s often all you really need to get you started down the right path towards a strong rewrite.